 For example, if a hearing will take longer than 15 minutes, the judge may request that your legal team schedule an exclusive meeting on their “Special Set” calendar.

 An injunction is a judicial order that prohibits a person from beginning or continuing an action that threatens or invades the legal right of another.
 Injunctions are legal remedies that can either be temporary or permanent.

 In the context of online defamation, injunctions are often an important remedy.
 If a blogger is actively posting defamatory statements about you on their website, you may need the court to order an injunction forcing them to stop posting defamatory content (or a court order to remove content).

 Internet Defamation Law Fact: Internet defamation lawyers are civil attorneys.
 They file civil lawsuits.
 They cannot press or pursue criminal charges for defamation.
 While there are some states that have criminal libel laws, people rarely go to jail for defamation.
 It is usually best for clients to pursue defamation as a civil matter.

 A judgment is a court’s final conclusion on a legal matter.
 A judgment states who wins the case and what remedies the winner is entitled to, including monetary damages, injunctive relief, or both.

 A valid judgment resolves all contested issues in a case and terminates the lawsuit (as well as the court’s jurisdiction in the case).
 If a party wants to appeal the court’s decision they must do so within the appellate system.

 Jurisdiction is the court’s general power to exercise authority to hear and decide a case.

-One of the first questions that attorneys are asked during a consultation is “Where Can I File My Lawsuit?”
+One of the first questions that attorneys are asked during a consultation is “Where Can I File a Defamation Lawsuit?”
 In general, you can typically file a lawsuit in states where: